Cam Henderson Center

-The Cam Henderson Center is the primary indoor athletics complex at Marshall University in Huntington, West Virginia, USA.
+The Cam Henderson Center is the primary indoor athletics complex at Marshall University in Huntington, West Virginia, United States of America.
 The basketball and volleyball teams of the Marshall Thundering Herd use the venue for their home games.
 The first basketball game played in the facility was a varsity match between Marshall and Army on November 27, 1981.
 The venue is named for Cam Henderson, who coached football and basketball at the school from 1935 to 1955.

 History

 Design

 The facility, as designed, was to be a "state of the art" arena seating 14,000.
-However, during construction, massive budget cuts were made and the finished product seated only 10,250.
-The basketball arena currently seats 5,175 with the upper deck bleachers being tarped off due to safety concerns.
+However, during construction, massive budget cuts were made and the finished product seated 10,250.
+The basketball arena currently seats 5,468 with the upper deck bleachers being tarped off due to safety concerns.

 The arena was designed with a retractable lower seating section, which permitted use of the floor area for indoor track and general use by the physical education department.
 However this seating never worked as designed, and eventually, the school stopped retracting the seating for fear it would become stuck in that position.
 Also the poured concrete floor developed major cracks.
 The Henderson Center is 213000 sqft.